 NOTE!
 At the electronic speedometer display appears "9-9" when you power up the vehicle.
 This means that the speedometer is calibrated to 9 teethed drive sprocket.

-22. Fuel tank cap/gauge
+19. Fuel tank cap and fuel gauge

 Unscrew to fill up tank then fully tighten.
-Fuel tank cap features a mechanical gauge.